mihirgathani/Wildfire_Analysis_Project/README.md

 **Source Data**

 1. The wildfire data used in this project comes from the ["Combined Wildland Fire Datasets for the United States and Certain Territories, 1800s-Present"](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) dataset.
 Note: This dataset offers a "combined" file that removes duplicate entries and contains details on various types of wildland fires.
 For our analysis, we use the JSON file `USGS_Wildland_Fire_Combined_Dataset.json`.
 However, the `USGS_Wildland_Fire_Combined_Dataset.json` file is over 2 GB in size and couldn't be uploaded on GIT.
 In order to get that, you need to go the site mentioned above and then download the zip folder, and extract the file.

-**Note:** It is also subject to the [Wikimedia Foundation Terms of Use](https://foundation.wikimedia.org/wiki/Policy:Terms_of_Use).
-In accordance with these terms, the dataset created and used in this project is for research and analytical purposes.
-I have ensured this data should comply with the Wikimedia Foundation's policies regarding data usage, privacy, and attribution.

 2. The air quality index (AQI) data for this project was sourced using the US Environmental Protection Agency (EPA) Air Quality Service (AQS) API.
 The [API documentation](https://aqs.epa.gov/aqsweb/documents/data_api.html) provides detailed information on call parameters and includes sample requests.
 To retrieve AQI data from monitoring stations near Mesa, AZ, we utilized the [AQS API](https://aqs.epa.gov/aqsweb/documents/data_api.html) with [Federal Information Processing Standards (FIPS)](https://www.census.gov/library/reference/code-lists/ansi.html) codes specific to Mesa's city, county, and state, which we obtained from the above relevant resources.

 **Data Acquisition Code for AQI and Wildfire Proximity Calculation**